 The founders of this brand, Andy Dunn and Brian Spaly, realized a specific problem: most men didn’t like store-bought pants.

-A brand grows by doing either of 2 things: solving a problem/ creating a desire.
+A brand grows by doing either of 2 things: solving a problem or creating a desire.

-This is a bold brand that focuses on a very specific problem: the embarrassment of the smell of your nature’s call.
+This bold small business focuses on a particular problem: the embarrassment of the smell of nature’s call.

-Especially targeted towards women, who want to present themselves as very lady-like and groomed, and yet may get stuck in uncomfortable situations if they have to visit the bathroom at work or at a boyfriend’s apartment.
+The brand primarily targets women who want to present themselves as very ladylike and groomed and yet get stuck in uncomfortable situations if they have to visit the bathroom at work or a boyfriend’s apartment.

 Air fresheners make this smell worse.
-PooPourri launched a solution, and went on to become one of the most sought-after gifts in the holiday season in 2014.
+Poo~Pourri launched a solution, becoming one of the most sought-after gifts in the holiday season in 2014.

-I let you watch the video below (that went viral, btw), to know more 😉
+I’ll let you watch the video below (that went viral, btw) to know more 😉

 4. Breaking the industry rules

-While most supermarkets and grocery stores tend to put the best product in front of their customers, a startup led by Ben Simon, decided to change all that by selling all the ‘ugly produce', the ones that would normally be trashed, at discounted prices.
+While most supermarkets and grocery stores put the best product in front of their customers, a startup led by Ben Simon decided to change all that by selling all the ‘ugly produce,’ the ones that would typically be trashed, at 30-50% discounted prices.

 Brand Focus: Apple

-But as mentioned above, such a differentiation is hard to maintain.
-A common opinion seems to be that without much of new powerful innovation, it's strong brand positioning has been slipping over the years.
+However, as mentioned above, such differentiation is hard to maintain.
+A common opinion seems that without much new powerful innovation, its strong brand positioning has been slipping over the years.

-While most products and services claim to be unique, the truth is that very close substitutes exist for most, giving plenty of choice to the customer.
+While most products and services claim to be unique, the truth is that very close substitutes exist for most, giving plenty of choices to the customer.

-You can create a differentiated product positioning strategy by creating a product which is completely unique and hasn’t existed in the market before.
-For example, if you follow a Blue Ocean strategy, and can really tap into the white spaces in the market.
+You can create a differentiated product positioning strategy by creating a unique product that hasn’t existed in the market before.
+For example, you can follow a Blue Ocean strategy and can really tap into the white spaces in the market.